Tommaso-Crocetti/Competitive_Programming_and_Contests/Handson_1_Tommaso_Crocetti/slides.md

 ## Idea of the solution

-To find the maximum (simple) path sum in a tree it is necessary to evaluate the maximum between the maximum path sum in the left and right subtree and the maximum sum path that steps on the current node.
-While the first two values can be simply collected recursively, the last one must be calculated as the sum between the current node's key and the left and right maximum path sum from a leaf to the subtrees root.
+To find the maximum (simple) path sum from a leaf to another leaf it is necessary to evaluate the maximum between the maximum path sum in the left and right subtree and the maximum sum path that steps on the current node.
+While the first two values can be simply collected recursively, the last one must be calculated as the sum between the current node's key and the left and right maximum path sum from a leaf to the current node.
-In order to build a correct solution, it's important to check if in the current subtree actually has two leaf, otherwise the solution could be inconsitent.
+In order to build a correct solution, it's important to check if the current subtree actually has at least two leaves, otherwise the solution returned could be inconsistent.

 <div class="abs-br m-6 flex gap-2">
   <a href="https://github.com/Tommaso-Crocetti/Competitive_Programming_and_Contests" target="_blank" alt="GitHub" title="Open in GitHub"